Farallon Islands: In literature and the arts

 The Farallones are briefly mentioned in Chapter 2 of Jack London's 1904 novel The Sea-Wolf as the location of the schooner Ghost.
 Mr Johnson gives this position of the ship to Humphrey Van Weyden.

+In 2005, Susan Casey, a Canadian journalist, published a nonfiction book about the Farallon Islands called The Devil's Teeth: A True Story of Obsession and Survival Among America's Great White Sharks.
+After becoming interested in the sharks and island in a documentary, she joins the scientists working and living at the Farallon Islands during shark season.
+She returns later for an 8 week stint despite regulations and legal hoops.
+The book also details the history of the island including the Farallon Egg War and other motivations that have brought people to the Farallon Islands over the years.

 Abby Geni's 2016 novel The Lightkeepers is set on the Farallon Islands.

 The Farallon Islands and their role in the Egg War of the Gold Rush era are documented in the 2017 The Kitchen Sisters Present podcast episode "Egg Wars", in the 2019 episode "The Egg Wars" on the comedy podcast The Dollop, and in the 2020 Behind the Bastards podcast episode "The War of the Eggs".